-If you have read the About page, you will have read that when I started this blog I was an absolute novice to Lebanese and Middle Eastern cooking.
+I started this blog I was an absolute novice to Lebanese and Middle Eastern cooking.
 These are some of the Lebanese & Middle Eastern Cookbooks I used to get some inspiration for this food blog.

-I am keen to learn more about the Lebanese & Middle Eastern cuisine so if you know of a great book that you would like to recommend to me please feel free to contact me via the form or send me an email at maritachicita (at) mydinner.co.uk
+I am keen to learn more about the Lebanese & Middle Eastern cuisine so if you know of a great book that you would like to recommend to me please feel free to contact me via the form or send me an email at marita (at) mydinner.co.uk

 Now here is a book I wished I had spent a little bit more time with.
 This book came out the same year me & my husband went to visit Jerusalem.
 And what an impression it made on us.
-The recipes embody the multicultural and flavorsome society we met in Israel.
-I have not cooked as much as I wanted from this book but the Pearl Barley Risotto with Tomatoes, Spinach and Feta left me with extra appetite to try more.
+The recipes embody the multicultural and flavoursome society we met in Israel.
+I have not cooked as much as I wanted from this book but the Pearl Barley Risotto with Tomatoes, Spinach and Feta left me with an extra appetite to try more.